Jmichael96/Train-Activity/README.md

 Follow this link and look at the excitement!

 ## The learning experience:
-The largest obstical I had in this project was
+One of the largest obsticles I had in this project was being able to asign values to the functions I was calling from the database.